openstack/python-novaclient/README.rst

                             if undefined.
       --version VERSION     Accepts 1.0 or 1.1, defaults to env[NOVA_VERSION].
-      --service_name NAME   The name in the Keystone Service Catalog to use after authentication.
-Defaults to 'nova'.
+      --region_name NAME    The region name in the Keystone Service Catalog to use after authentication.
+Defaults to first in the list returned.

     See "nova help COMMAND" for help on a specific command.